AaronAnablon/React-Native-Document-Cleaner/README.md

 🚀 **High-Performance Document Scanner with AI**

-Advanced document scanning library for React Native with ONNX Runtime + OpenCV integration
+Advanced document scanning library for React Native with ONNX Runtime + OpenCV integration for real-time document detection, scanning, and processing.

 ## Features